krstoff/krstoff.github.io/_posts/2017-01-22-coroutines-and-rust.md

 ---
 layout: post
-title: Coroutines and Rust
+title: Coroutines and Rust (Part 1)
 ---

-# Coroutines and Rust
 Anyone who has ever used the Lua, Python, Javascript, Ruby, or C# language has had a good chance of coming across some sort of `yield` operator which 1) suspends the state of a running function and 2) yields back a value to whoever the caller is.
 These "generators" or "coroutines" fairly often implement some kind of iterable interface so they can be used in for-loops.
 Here's a trivial generator in Python.

 ```python